HCCA Logo

 For more information about consumer representative training, please visit How to Become a Consumer Representative on our website

-This opportunity perfect for people who are interested in a project focused on GPs, especially about what it means to provide safe and high-quality care.
+This opportunity is best suited for people who have experience and understanding of healthcare for Aboriginal Torres Strait Islander people, has experience on committees, and ethical decision-making standards.
 As a consumer representative you will bring your knowledge of relevant consumer issues to the discussions of the Committee.
 You will also need to read committee papers before meetings and seek perspectives from peers and networks to inform Committee discussions and decisions.

 Canberra Health Services (CHS) is looking for a consumer representative to sit on the Movement Disorder Working Group.